 I. An R wave >7 mm in V1 or V2

 II.
-A deep S wave in V6 >7 mm
+Deep S wave in V6 >7 mm

 Strain Pattern = This is an abnormal ventricular repolarization due to hypertrophy or dilation of the ventricle.
-This produces Discordant or inverted T waves (the opposite direction of the QRS) with slight ST Segment depression in those leads reflecting hypertrophy.
+This produces Discordant or inverted asymmetric T wave (the opposite direction of the QRS) with slight ST Segment depression in those leads reflecting hypertrophy.

 What do we see?